EverSmoke E-Cigs Could Be Montgomery County's Solution

-Miami Lakes, FL -- (SBWIRE) -- 06/04/2013 -- Montgomery County, Maryland began enforcing new rules on where one can smoke.
-Council members unanimously passed a bill expanding a smoking ban to places like outside of a courthouse and county bus shelters.
-EverSmoke Electronic Cigarettes can offer a smoking alternative that could give users the opportunity to virtually smoke anywhere.
+Miami, FL -- (SBWIRE) -- 06/20/2013 -- The Food and Drugs Administration (FDA) wants the public to be reminded of the need for a ban on smoking in all public places.
+For those smokers who still need their cigarette breaks, EverSmoke Electronic Cigarettes can offer a smoking alternative that could give users the opportunity to virtually smoke anywhere.

-People are stressed out from being in court and are upset that they can’t enjoy a cigarette break.
-Yet nonsmokers find the rule to be a breath of fresh air since they don’t have to inhale fumes from cigarettes.
+The Public Health Act states, “a person shall not smoke tobacco or a tobacco product or hold a lit tobacco product in an enclosed or indoor area of a workplace, or any other public place except in a designated area.”

-“It's basically because it's secondhand smoke and everybody knows how unpleasant it can be,” said Patrick Lacefield, Montgomery County spokesperson.
+Since an EverSmoke electronic cigarette contains no smoke, no secondhand smoke, no tobacco and no tar, the e-Cig can virtually be smoked anywhere.
+Should the location allow it, a smoker could still be able to smoke an e-Cig in an enclosed or indoor area of a workplace, or any other public place.

 There are no lingering scents, bad breath or yellow teeth associated with an EverSmoke e-Cig.
 EverSmoke is one of the first and most popular electronic cigarette brands in the market today.
 EverSmoke electronic starter kits come equipped with all the necessary items to start an alternative smoking lifestyle.